Jean-Baptiste-Lasselle/recette-deploiement-VDE/README.md

 * Do you confirm NixOS would allow to provision L2 isolated networks of WirtualBox VMs?
 * I heard you are working on `VXVDE`, as a replacement for `VDE`.
 This work of yours is going towards VXLANs, very much like in many other IAAS virtualisation projects (VXLANs everywhere in Openstack / Opendaylight / Kubernetes / FlannelD...), am I right?
 * Can I today use VXVDE to provision VXLAN networks between network hosts that are virtualbox VMs, on different hardware host?
-If yes, any link to a tutorial?
+If yes, any link to a tutorial/documentation you would advise me to start with?
 * Did you know about your VDE being distributed with that Linux distribution's releases, namely `NixOS`?